-This compelling and enigmatic image has provoked many explanations of its content, none of which have entirely resolved its meaning.
-An elderly man at left—possibly a philosopher—leans on rock, his hand outstretched towards a crowned woman who strides toward him at right.
-In the most general terms, this print is understood as an allegory with a hopeful message, where the man who has badly guided the boat of his own existence is saved by the woman representing reason.
-The print’s large size, many details and intertwined elements form an image that requires great concentration to appreciate.
-This is part of the challenge and would have appealed to an educated audience in the sixteenth century.
+This compelling and enigmatic image has elicited many explanations of its content, none of which have entirely resolved its meaning.
+An elderly man at left—possibly a philosopher—leans against a riverside rock, his hand outstretched to a crowned woman who strides toward him at right.
+In the most general terms, this scene is understood as an allegory with a hopeful message: the man who has poorly guided the boat of his own existence is saved by the woman representing reason.
+The print’s large size, numerous details, and intertwined elements contribute to a visual puzzle that requires great concentration to understand.
+This challenge would have appealed to an educated audience in the sixteenth century.

-Inscription: Lettered within image, below the tree at centre: 'SEDET AETERNUM QUE SEDEBIT I[N]FOELIX' Signed in a tablet in the boat: 'GEORGIUS GHISI MA[N]T .F.
-18.104.22.168.'
-In a tablet, lower left: 'RAPHAELIS URBINATIS INVENTUM.
-PHILIPPUS DATUS ANIMI GRATIA FIERI IUSSIT' In a tablet, lower right: 'TU NE CEDE MALIS: SED CO[N]TRA AUDENTIOR ITO'
+Inscription: Inscribed in image below tree at center: "SEDET AETERNUM QUE SEDEBIT I[N]FOELIX"; on a tablet in the boat at center: "GEORGIUS GHISI MA[N]T .F.
+188.8.131.52."; on a tablet lower left: "RAPHAELIS URBINATIS INVENTUM.
+PHILIPPUS DATUS ANIMI GRATIA FIERI IUSSIT"; tablet lower right: "TU NE CEDE MALIS: SED CO[N]TRA AUDENTIOR ITO"

 Princes of Liechtenstein; Vendor: P. & D. Colnaghi & Co.

 The Metropolitan Museum of Art.
 "Drawings and Prints: Selections from the Permanent Collection," May 6, 1996–July 28, 1996.